vibinsam-008/student-managment-system/README.md

   Future plans:
     Later in future, tech stacks like Javascript, MongoDB can be incorporated to make the entire system functionable and accessible to the institution

+  UPDATE:

+	The version 0.2b of the student management system uses dictionary to structure the data.

+	for now, the code stores the student age and his/her present class

+FOR FUTURE UPDATE:

+	Classes will be used for more coherent and organized data.

+BY,
+VIBIN APPACHI